Space-Banane/datalix-api/README.md

-# Datalix API - KVM Data Client
+# Datalix API - KVM Data Client/Examples

 A starting template for applications connecting to the Datalix API to read live KVM data using TypeScript and WebSockets.